Dudedmn/Graphs/README.md

 ... repeated

-Example of a valid input file
+Example of a valid input text files are provided

-9

-A   B   1

-A   C   1

-A   D   2

-A   E   1

-A   F   4

-A   X   1

-A   H   1

-A   G   3

-A   Y   1